syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/schedule/EJ2_ASP.NETCORE/exporting.md

+### Custom separator in CSV

+By default, the Scheduler exports the event data with custom separator as `,` in CSV format.
+You can customize the default separator by making use of the `separator` field and `exportType` as 'csv' in the `ExportOptions`.

+{% if page.publishingplatform == "aspnet-core" %}

+{% tabs %}
+{% highlight cshtml tabtitle="CSHTML" %}
+{% include code-snippet/schedule/excel-export/csv-format/tagHelper %}
+{% endhighlight %}
+{% highlight c# tabtitle="Data.cs" %}
+{% include code-snippet/schedule/excel-export/csv-format/data.cs %}
+{% endhighlight %}
+{% endtabs %}

 ## Exporting calendar events as ICS file

 You can export the Scheduler events to a calendar (.ics) file format, and open it on any of the other default calendars such as Google or Outlook.